 Big spenders who can easily meet a higher minimum spending requirement can take advantage of the higher cashback rates offered by the Citi Cash Back Card or UOB One.

-On the other hand, if even the $600 minimum spending requirement of the OCBC 365 Credit Card is too high for you, opt for the American Express True Cashback Card or Maybank Platinum Visa Card instead.
+But if even the $800 minimum spending requirement of the OCBC 365 Credit Card is too high for you, opt for the American Express True Cashback Card or Maybank Platinum Visa Card instead.

 What’s your favourite all-round credit card?
 Tell us in the comments!